Best Practices in Access: Hiring Qualified Interpreters

 The Americans with Disabilities Act (ADA) does not mandate any specific credentials for working interpreters.
 However, some states and territories have minimum requirements for interpreters to work in specific settings (e.g., legal, medical, K–12 settings).
 To find out whether your state has specific regulations for interpreters check with the following:

-For states without minimum requirements, the following types of interpreter credentials can be used.
 Education programs that prepare people to perform interpreting services are often called interpreter training programs.
-Effective interpreting requires more than just fluency in a language.
-Interpreters may choose from many different types of training programs, including programs that result in academic degrees and professional training programs.
+Effective interpreting requires more than just fluency in the languages being used.
+Interpreters may choose from many different types of training programs, including programs that result in academic degrees and professional training certificates.
 Continuing education and training may be required to obtain and maintain certification and/or licensure.

-Certification programs often have prerequisites that include training, education, knowledge, and an interpretation skill exam.
-Interpreters holding certification are accountable to a Code of Professional Conduct8 and must complete ongoing continuing education to maintain their knowledge and skills.
-There are two commonly recognized certification bodies for sign language interpreters: RID9 and the Board for Evaluation of Interpreters.10 Each certification body has different prerequisites and levels of certification.
+Certification programs often have prerequisites that can include training, education, knowledge, and an interpretation skill exam.
+Interpreters holding certification are accountable to a Code of Professional Conduct and must complete ongoing continuing education to maintain their knowledge and skills.
+There are two commonly recognized certification bodies for sign language interpreters: Registry of Interpreters for the Deaf (RID) and Board for Evaluation of Interpreters (BEI).
+Each certification body has different prerequisites and levels of certification.

 Licensure is a legal requirement that outlines minimum competencies to perform interpreting services in a state.
 Licensure may require proof of education, certification, and/or an assessment.
 Many states offer a temporary or provisional license with restrictions on where an interpreter can work, based on their skill level.
 While licensing standards vary by state, hiring entities may go beyond licensure and employ interpreters who are licensed, certified, and have worked professionally for a number of years.